leeheejoo/E2W-Front/README.md

 # E2WFront

-This is Ethereum and EOS Wallet Backend.
+This is Ethereum and EOS Wallet Front.

 ## server build